-- A period of 24 hours is to be allowed before starting test. - Subject test section to continuous test pressure specified for one hour or as directed by the Water Operator and in accordance with the Contract Administrator. - Test pressure shall be 1035 kPa or as specified in the Contract.
+- Fill test section slowly with water making sure that all air is removed from pipeline. - A period of 24 hours is to be allowed before starting test. - Subject test section to continuous test pressure specified for one hour or as directed by the Water Operator and in accordance with the Contract Administrator. - Test pressure shall be 1035 kPa or as specified in the Contract.
 No pressure drop is allowed during the hydrostatic pressure test period. - Examine all parts of test section while under pressure.
 If test pressure is maintained with no pressure drop for specified test duration, test result is satisfactory.

-If test result is not satisfactory, repair all deficient parts of section and retest until satisfactory result is attained.
-The temporary connection shall include a reduced pressure zone assembly that is tested and it is to be disconnected from the new main during the hydrostatic pressure test.
+If the test result is not satisfactory, repair all deficient parts of section and retest until satisfactory result is attained.
+The temporary connection shall include a reduced pressure zone assembly that is tested, and it is to be disconnected from the new main during the hydrostatic pressure test.